fall inside a hole

 L Limited Express (1978)

 In 1978 the L Limited Express was reissued in the new 5th generation packaging, initially with the metal old-power gearbox but the new more robust "insert" chassis design.
-A somewhat beaten-up copy of the Basic No.3 Set I have dating from around 1980 has this metal gearbox new chassis configuration.
+1970s and earlier 1980s L Limiteds use the metal old power gearbox while later old power L Limited Express trains use the milky white plastic gearbox.

 During this generation the L Limited was updated to use the plastic rim-drive gearbox still as EC-03 L Limited Express in the 5th generation "EC" boxes.
-This happened at some point in the earlier 1980s - examples circa 1980 still use the metal gearbox, and circa 1984 the radio control version used the plastic gearbox.
+This happened at some point in the earlier 1980s - circa 1984 the radio control version used the plastic gearbox.